MorganRO8/LoA/README.md

 2. Install required dependencies listen in install_commands.txt (will be creating requirements.txt soon, as well as a dockerized version)

+3. Install conda environment using DECIMER-GPU file if usage of DECIMER is desired

-3. Simply run "python main.py"
+4. Simply run "python main.py"

 ## Usage